TT-TFHE: a Torus Fully Homomorphic Encryption-Friendly Neural Network Architecture: Related Works

 \section{Related Works}

-A lot of interest has been observed in PPML in the recent past, especially for implementing DNNs.
+PPML attracted a lot of attention, especially with regard to the implementation of DNNs.
 Most of these efforts assume that the (unencrypted) model is deployed in the cloud, and the encrypted inputs are sent from the client side for processing.
-Inference timing of HE-enabled DNN models is the key parameter, but other factors, such as ease of automation and simplicity of such transformation have also attracted some attention~\cite{nGraph,chet,armadillo}.
+Inference timing of HE-enabled DNN models is the key parameter, but other factors, such as ease of automation and simplicity of such transformation have also been extensively considered~\citep{nGraph,chet,armadillo}.

-Broadly, the problem can be approached from four complementary directions: 1) Optimizing the implementation of some DNN building blocks, such as the activation layers, using HE operations~\cite{jovanovic2022private,lee2022low}; 2) Parallelizing the computation and batching of images~\cite{gilad2016cryptonets,chou2018faster,brutzkus2019low} (this is aided by the ring encoding of HE in certain cases).
-Such efforts also include implementing a hybrid client-server protocol for computation~\cite{juvekar2018gazelle, mishra2020delphi}; 3) Optimizing the underlying HE operations~\cite{chillotti2016faster, chillotti2021programmable,ducas2015fhew}; 4) Designing a HE-friendly DNN~\cite{sanyal2018tapas,lou2019she,fu2021gatenet}.
+Broadly, the problem can be approached from four complementary directions: 1) Optimizing the implementation of some DNN building blocks, such as the activation layers, using HE operations~\citep{jovanovic2022private,lee2022low}; 2) Parallelizing the computation and batching of images~\citep{gilad2016cryptonets,chou2018faster,brutzkus2019low} (this is aided by the ring encoding of HE in certain cases) and such efforts also include implementing a hybrid client-server protocol for computation~\citep{juvekar2018gazelle, mishra2020delphi}; 3) Optimizing the underlying HE operations~\citep{chillotti2016faster, chillotti2021programmable,ducas2015fhew}; 4) Designing a HE-friendly DNN~\citep{sanyal2018tapas,lou2019she,fu2021gatenet}.
 This fourth category has been relatively less explored and is the main focus of this work.

-To the best of our knowledge, the FHE-DiNN paper~\cite{bourse2018fast} was the first to propose a quantified DNN to facilitate FHE operations.
-Then, the TAPAS framework~\cite{sanyal2018tapas} pushed this strategy further by identifying Binary Neural Networks (BNNs) as effective DNN modeling techniques for HE-enabled inference.
-This direction has been enhanced later by GateNet~\cite{fu2021gatenet}, which optimizes the BNN models by grouping the channels to reduce the number of gates.
+To the best of our knowledge, the FHE-DiNN paper~\citep{bourse2018fast} was the first to propose a quantified DNN to facilitate FHE operations.
+Then, the TAPAS framework~\citep{sanyal2018tapas} pushed this strategy further by identifying Binary Neural Networks (BNNs) as effective DNN modelling techniques for HE-enabled inference.
+This direction has been enhanced later by GateNet~\citep{fu2021gatenet}, which optimizes the BNN models by grouping the channels to reduce the number of gates.
+Lately, DCT-Cryptonet~\citep{roy2025dct} infered on the frequency of images to reduce memory size and thus reducing inference time.